tamagui/tamagui/next.md

     - get some demos in that 100% pass compile / native
   - animations
     - css
-    - load animations in feature or compoler insert __hasAnimated?
     - test hover/press styles + add to animations docs
   - load theme hook via feature
-  - space => gap
   - fix lineargradient
   - shorthands should be swapped key/val to ensure one shorthand per prop key
   - remove onClick just keep onPress (from types)